Mastering App Store Optimization for Maximum Visibility

-There are approximately 1.3 million Android apps in the Google Play store and 1.2 million apps in Apple’s App Store, used by nearly two billion smartphone users worldwide, which these figures growing every year.
+We crunched the data - there are over 2.6 million Android apps in the Google Play store and over 2 million apps in Apple’s App Store, used by approximately 3 billion smartphone users worldwide, which these figures growing every year.

 These are enormous and staggering numbers, especially if you’re a developer trying to get your app noticed.

 How do you stand out in a crowded field of competitors?
 And perhaps more importantly, how do you get your app to rank high in an App Store search, and make sure it matches the intent of searches in the App Store searches?

 The key is using strong App Store Optimization strategies for the Google Play and iOS App Store.